arshiaizd/SVM-Solvers/README.md

 - **Total number of support vectors**
 - **Training time**

-## Contribution
-Feel free to contribute by adding new solvers, improving efficiency, or optimizing the existing implementations.
-Fork the repository and submit a pull request!

 ## License
 This project is open-source and distributed under the MIT License.